ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

  (10, 3628800)]
 ```

 To be useful, a model needs to understand the space - the larger the size of the space the longer it can take to learn it.
-This is why adding features with no information (uncorrelated noise or perfect correlation) is extra painful.
+This is why adding features with no information (uncorrelated noise or perfect correlation) is painful.
 The model needs to understand the relationship of this new column with all other combinations of all other columns.

 Getting a theoretical understanding of dimensionality is step one.
 Next is noticing where it appears in the daily practice of data science.
 An experienced data scientist will be take actions to avoid it.
 Prediction becomes control.